yungyuc/nsdhw_23au/project/Yu-Rou-Weng/proposal.rst

 The goal of this project is to create a file format converter that can translate Plot3D mesh data into a format compatible with SU2.
 This converter will function as a standalone executable, facilitating data exchange between different programs(codes).
-Also, the converter will be integrated to [modmesh](https://github.com/solvcon/modmesh)
-Schedule to
-serve as a useful plugged-in library for easier automation.
+Also, the converter will be integrated to [modmesh](https://github.com/solvcon/modmesh) to serve as a useful plugged-in library for easier automation.

 Prospective Users
 =================